 It is a pleasure to welcome you to the General Surgery Residency Program at The University of Illinois at Chicago.
-Ours is a five year training program which provides residents with comprehensive education and surgical training centered at one of the most dynamic and respected public universities in the country.
+Our program provides residents with comprehensive education and surgical training centered at one of the most dynamic and respected public universities in the country.
 The primary goal of the UIC General Residency Program is to recruit and train the finest candidates to become outstanding surgeons.
 The strengths of our program include excellent clinical training at sites that are complementary in their patient populations and surgical experiences.
-Broad experienced are gained through rotations at Advocate Christ Medical Center

 We strive to become one of the nation’s leading universities committed to education, research, and patient care.
 We have developed an environment of education and excellence in the field of surgery among our residents, faculty, and students.
-The camaraderie that we share is notable.
+As you will be able to see throughout our site, the camaraderie that we share is notable.
 Our program fosters intellectual development and independent residents who run our surgical services.
-The combined clinical and academic resources of the University and its affiliated institutions provide a magnificent setting for training the future surgeon.]
+The combined clinical and academic resources of the University and its affiliated institutions provide a magnificent setting for training the future surgeon.

 We take pride in the success of our program’s graduates, many of whom have achieved remarkable success in both academic surgery and private practice.
 If we can be of any assistance to you and can provide you with any other information about our general surgical training program, please feel free to contact us.